SolomonKalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12.
 A script that creates a directory with permissions 751 in the working directory

 Task 13.
 A script that changes the group owner to school for the file hello

+Task 14.
+A a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory